Gaia-Q-Space/.github/README.md

 The registration and management of Top-Level Object Models (`MDL`) in the GAIA-QAO system are critical for maintaining a standardized and coherent catalog.

 1.  **Model Proposal and Registration:**
-    *   New `MDL` codes must be proposed to the GAIA-QAO Registry Authority (or a designated working group for Q-SPACE models).
+    *   New `MDL` codes must be proposed to the GAIA-QAO Registry Authority (or a designated working group, e.g., for Q-SPACE models).
-    *   The proposal must include the `model_code` (`[G][N][V]`), its assigned `name`, a comprehensive `description`, its inherent `autonomy_code` (`M` or `U`), the `subtype_id` it belongs to (linking it to `ST`, `CCC`, `A` (Asset Class), and `DO`), planned `introduction_date`, and preliminary `technical_specifications`.
+    *   The proposal must include:
+        *   The target Domain (`DO`), Asset Class (`A`), Controlling Organization (`CCC`), and Object Type (`ST`) under which the new model falls.
+        *   The proposed `model_code` (`[G][N][V]`).
+        *   Its assigned `name` and a comprehensive `description`.
+        *   Its inherent `autonomy_code` (`M`, `U`, or `O`).
+        *   Planned `introduction_date`.
+        *   Preliminary `technical_specifications`.
-    *   The Registry Authority verifies uniqueness of the `model_code` within its parent `object_types` entry (defined by DO-A-CCC-ST).
+    *   The Registry Authority verifies uniqueness of the `model_code` for the given `DO-A-CCC-ST` combination.
 2.  **Database Entry:**
     *   Approved models are entered into the `object_models` table in the GAIA-QAO database (see Part 7.1 for schema).
+The `object_models` table links to `object_types` (for ST, which links to DO and A), `organizations` (for CCC), and `autonomy_levels`.
-    *   The `technical_specifications` field, being JSONB, should follow a standardized schema or template for each Object Type (`ST`) to ensure consistency and queryability (e.g., all `SAT` models might have standard keys for mass, power, dimensions, primary payload type).
+    *   The `technical_specifications` field (JSONB) should ideally follow a predefined schema template for each Object Type (`ST`) to ensure consistency and queryability.
+For example, all `ST=SAT` models might have standard keys for common satellite parameters like dry_mass_kg, max_power_W, dimensions_stowed_m, primary_payload_capacity_kg, design_life_years, orbital_regimes (LEO, MEO, GEO, HEO, Interplanetary).
 3.  **Lifecycle Management:**
     *   The `object_models` table includes fields like `introduction_date` and `end_of_production_date` to track the model's lifecycle.
     *   An `is_active` flag indicates if the model is currently in production or actively supported.
-    *   Major revisions to a model that significantly alter its form, fit, or function may warrant a new Variant letter (`V`) in the `MDL` code and thus a new model entry, or be managed through high-level Configuration Codes (`CC`) for instances of the existing model.
-The GAIA-QAO CCB process (Part 6) would govern this.
+    *   Major revisions to a model that significantly alter its form, fit, function, or key performance parameters (KPPs) typically warrant a new Variant letter (`V`) in the `MDL` code, resulting in a new model entry.
+Minor changes might be managed through Configuration Codes (`CC`) at the instance level (Part 6).
+The GAIA-QAO CCB process would govern these decisions.
 4.  **Link to Documentation:**
-    *   Each registered `MDL` should have associated GAIA-QAO technical documentation (e.g., System Specification, ICDs) linked via its unique identification.
-The INFOCODE system (Part 9.3.1) will use the model's defining ID elements.
+    *   Each registered `MDL` should have associated GAIA-QAO technical documentation (e.g., System Specification, Operations Manuals, ICDs) linked via its unique identification attributes.
+The INFOCODE system (Part 9.3.1) will use the model's defining ID elements (DO, A, CCC, ST, MDL) in the INFOCODE structure for these documents.
 5.  **Queryability:**
-    *   The structured `MDL` code and the rich metadata in the `object_models` table are designed to be easily queryable, allowing users and systems (like GAIA-Q-UI) to find models based on generation, size, variant, technical characteristics, or quantum enhancements.
+    *   The structured `MDL` code and the rich metadata in the `object_models` table, combined with its links to `object_types`, `organizations`, and `autonomy_levels`, are designed to be easily queryable.
+This allows users and systems (like GAIA-Q-UI) to find models based on their generation, size/capability, variant, controlling organization, object type, domain, asset class, technical characteristics, or specific quantum enhancements detailed in the `technical_specifications`.

-Adherence to these guidelines ensures that the Top-Level Object Model Registry remains a valuable and reliable resource for all GAIA-QAO stakeholders, particularly within the demanding Q-SPACE sector.
+Adherence to these guidelines ensures that the Top-Level Object Model Registry remains a valuable, reliable, and consistent resource for all GAIA-QAO stakeholders, particularly for managing the diverse and advanced assets within the Q-SPACE sector.

 ---

----
 ## Part 5: Subsystem Identification & Registry

 This part details the Tier 2 of the GAIA-QAO Object Identification System (GQOIS), focusing on the identification and cataloging of major subsystems or Line Replaceable Units (LRUs) within a Tier 1 Top-Level Object (defined in Part 3 and Part 4).
 For the Q-SPACE sector, this includes critical spacecraft subsystems such as propulsion units, GNC components, power systems, thermal control elements, communication arrays, scientific instruments, and quantum-specific payloads or processing units.

 The aim is to provide a standardized methodology for tracking, managing, and documenting these vital components throughout their lifecycle, from design and integration to in-orbit operation, potential servicing, and eventual decommissioning.
+This facilitates detailed technical documentation (linking to SS 00-99 chapters, see Part 9.3.4), precise configuration management, and accurate digital twin representations.

 A Subsystem ID is contextually linked to its parent Top-Level Object ID and follows the conceptual structure:
 `{Parent_Tier_1_ID} :: SSS-MDLs-SERs[-CCs]`